-3.23.1.
+3.23.
 Short-sleeved PTG/PFT shirt.
 Do not remove or cut sleeves.
 PTG undershirts, short and long-sleeved form fitting undershirts, (i.e. Spandex, LycraTM or elastic material) may be worn and visible under the short-sleeved PTG shirt.
 Undershirt must be tucked in.
-There is no color restriction on the form fitting undershirt; undershirt may have visible small trademark logo.
+There is no color restriction on the form fitting undershirt; undershirt; undershirt may have visible small trademark logo.

-3.23.2.
+3.23.1.
 Shorts.
 The PTG/PFT shorts waistband will rest at or within two inches of the natural waistline.
 The lining in the PTG shorts may be removed.

-3.23.3.
+3.23.2.
 Footwear.
 Cadets must wear appropriate athletic footwear while engaging in physical fitness activities.

 3.24.
 Semi-Formal Dress Uniform.
 Semi-formal dress uniform is worn for social functions of a semi-formal or official nature as prescribed by the SASI.
 When in semi-formal dress, saluting is not required.
-Semi-formal dress uniform is to be worn only during special events as determined by the SASI and not during regular weekly uniform days.
 Mess Dress Uniforms are not authorized for wear by AFJROTC cadets.

 - Medals/Ribbons.
-Cadets may wear medals with the semi-formal uniform at events such as dining ins/outs, military ball, awards ceremonies, picture day or other formal events as specified by the SASI.
-Large medals will be worn on the semi-formal uniform coat 1/2 inch below the top of the welt of the pocket, centered on the pocket.
+Cadets may wear medals with the semi-formal uniform at events such as dining ins/outs, military ball, award ceremonies, picture day or other formal events as specified by the SASI.
+Large medals will be worn on the semi-formal uniform coat 1⁄2 inch below the top of the welt of the pocket, centered on the pocket.
 Additionally, AFJROTC ribbons may be worn on the semi-formal uniform, however, if medals are worn, ribbons will not be worn (no mixing). - Shirts.
 Cadets may wear either the blue or white Long-Sleeve Shirt.
 The blue or white longsleeve shirt will be plain, knit or woven, commercial type with a short or medium point collar, with button or French cuffs.
 Shirts will be tucked into the trousers.
-Female Cadets may wear a white long-sleeved blouse similar in style to the men's white long-sleeve shirt.

-- Semi-Formal dress uniform coat.
+Female Cadets may wear a white long-sleeved blouse similar in style to the men's white long-sleeve shirt. - Semi-Formal dress uniform coat.
 This is the service dress uniform coat without a name tag or headgear. - Tie/Tab.
-Either a blue polyester or silk, herringbone twill tie/tab or may be worn with either the blue or white long-sleeved shirt.
-Men may wear a plain black or dark blue bow tie with the longsleeve white shirt, with the semi-formal dress uniform only. - Trousers or skirts.
-The semi-formal dress uniform trousers or skirt are the same as the service • dress uniform trousers or skirt.
-No stripes (braiding) on the outside length of the trousers is authorized for wear on the semi-formal dress uniform. - Belt and Buckle.
-The semi-formal dress uniform belt and buckle are the same as the service dress • belt and buckle. - Headgear.
-Cadets will not wear headgear with the semi-formal dress uniform. •
+Either a blue polyester or silk, herringbone twill tie/tab may be worn with either the blue or white long-sleeved shirt.
+Men may wear a plain black or dark blue bow tie with the long-sleeve white shirt, with the semi-formal dress uniform only. - Trousers or skirts.
+The semi-formal dress uniform trousers or skirt are the same as the service dress uniform trousers or skirt.
+No stripes (braiding) on the outside length of the trousers is authorized for wear on the semi-formal dress uniform.

+- Belt and Buckle.
+The semi-formal dress uniform belt and buckle are the same as the service dress belt and buckle. - Headgear.
+Cadets will not wear headgear with the semi-formal dress uniform.

 3.25.
 Flight Suit.
 Flight suits are authorized for Cadets enrolled in AFJROTC Aviation Honors Ground School.
 Upon completion, continuous wear is authorized for Cadets who successfully pass the FAA Private Pilot Practical Test (Powered or Glider), otherwise flight suits will be returned to unit's logistics inventory via WINGS.
 (See Attachment 2-13).
 Flight suits are not authorized solely on obtaining the Flight Solo Badge.
 Flight suits are authorized for Cadets who successfully pass the FAA Part 107 knowledge test and are "active" members of the units unmanned aircraft/multi-copter team (active to mean participating in a team event/meeting at least on a monthly basis).
 Flight suits are authorized for cadets that have earned the private pilot's flight certificate badge.
-Purchase flight suits through WINGS/FEDMALL.
 Patch wear as follows, see Attachment 2-13.